 If you want to see it from a positive view: you now know that it (whatever ‘it’ is), is possible.
 And… maybe they can even help you reach the same goal or point you in the right direction!

-Focus on what is most important in the world: your own journey.
+Focus on what is most important in the world: your own journey, your relationship with your horse.

 Sandra Poppema, B.Sc.